Updated August 27, 2014

 Currently, five CAP-developed pathology measures exist in the 2014 PQRS.
 The CAP developed three additional measures in 2012 and currently, they are under consideration by CMS for inclusion in the 2015 PQRS.
 The CAP is committed to the continued development and maintenance of these measures for the benefit of CAP members.

 Overview and Pathology Measures included in the 2014 PQRS (PDF, 424 K)

 How to Participate in PQRS

 Pathologists have several options for participating in PQRS.
 Your options depend on how you bill, the size of your practice, and whether your practice’s members want to report individually or as a group.
-The decision flow charts will help you determine which option is right for you.

 The CAP advocates on behalf of pathologists regarding their options for PQRS reporting.
 While the CAP has created eight PQRS measures for pathologists, five of these measures are in the current PQRS program.
 CMS continues to raise the bar.
 In 2014, most specialties must report on a minimum of nine measures.
 But the CMS has assured the CAP—in writing—that pathologists who have fewer than nine measures will only need to report on applicable measures, and pathologists with no applicable measures will not face PQRS penalties in either 2015 or 2016.

 The CAP has created a number of resources to help pathologists navigate the rules for PQRS, understand their options for reporting, and successfully report measures.